The New Mexico Healthcare Worker and First Responder Support Line

 How It Works

-A professional call-taker will answer with a greeting, and you can start the conversation however you want.
+When you call a professional call-taker will answer with a greeting, and you can start the conversation however you want.
 Counselors will talk with you comfortably, calmly, and in a non-judgemental manner using active listening while gathering information, assessing risk throughout the conversation, and using their clinical judgement to determine if a person is in danger.

 You decide how much you want to share.
 We’re here to listen and to help you de-escalate your situation, create safety plans, remind you of your internal and external supports, offer you information on local resources and services, and engage you with additional assistance when needed.

-If you are in danger — or are concerned about someone else that is in potential danger — our clinical counselors will work to make sure everyone is safe, utilize the least restrictive approach available, help you get through the crisis, and support you in getting connected with the services you need in that moment.
+If you are in danger — or are concerned about someone else that is in potential danger — our counselors will work to make sure everyone is safe, utilize the least restrictive approach available, help you get through the crisis, and support you in getting connected with the services you need in that moment.